(Updated on 29th May, 2025)

 #2 Research and select AI solutions

-Conduct thorough research to identify AI solutions that align with the identified needs and goals.
+Conduct thorough research to identify AI solutions that align with your identified needs and goals.
 Consider factors such as functionality, ease of integration, scalability, and vendor reputation.
 Engage in demos, trials, and pilot projects to evaluate the effectiveness and suitability of different AI tools.

 For instance, SpotDraft AI helps you unlock a new level of productivity and gain valuable insights from your contracts while using the platform for contract drafting or information extraction.